sebastiencabonbw/documentation-identity-analytics/documentation/identitry-analytics/uar-guide/03-key-concepts.md

 ![](./media/IAP198.png)

-> **Note** A discrepancy corresponds to a case where an entry has been marked as to be revoked, has been successfully remediated (remediation finalized with a closed status "Done") and yet is detected as still active upon data refresh.
+> [!note] A discrepancy corresponds to a case where an entry has been marked as to be revoked, has been successfully remediated (remediation finalized with a closed status "Done") and yet is detected as still active upon data refresh.

 ### Configuring the remediation strategy